-To create container gardens out of found pots you must first consider whether you plan to use the outdoors or inside.
-Succulents generally like to go almost completely dry between watering and standing water in the bottom of a pot will likely cause its demise.
+To create container gardens out of found pots you must first consider whether you plan to use them outdoors or inside.
+Succulents generally like to go almost completely dry between watering and standing water in the bottom of a pot will likely cause their demise.
 Outdoor pots will need drainage holes to deal with rain and garden irrigation systems.
 A very helpful suggestion from the book is to ask your local nursery for help drilling holes if you need them.

 As my pots are intended for inside the house, I choose not to create drainage holes.
 I find that I’m pretty good at managing to not over or under water my plants.
 I also change up my plantings often which means the soil will get the needed attention.
 That being said, drainage holes are recommended if you plan to do a bit less fussing with the plants.